tujuhre12/sidekick-dev-web/README.md

-# Sidekick Code
+# Sidekick Dev

-Automatically generate high-quality markdown context files for AI coding agents like Claude, Cursor, Windsurf, and Gemini by analyzing any public GitHub repository
+Automatically generate high-quality markdown context files for AI coding agents like Claude, Cursor, Windsurf, and Gemini by analyzing any public GitHub repository.

 ## Features